MicrosoftDocs/power-automate-docs/articles/desktop-flows/virtual-desktops.md

 Automating on virtual desktops works precisely as on physical machines.
 You can [capture UI elements](ui-elements.md), [deploy UI automation actions](actions-reference/uiautomation.md), and [create desktop flows using the recorder](recording-flow.md).

 > [!IMPORTANT]
 > Automating on virtual desktops doesn't currently support the automation of webpages using browser automation actions.
-To automate webpages on virtual desktops, you can [handle them as desktop UI elements](desktop-automation.md) or [use mouse, keyboard, and OCR actions](how-to/automate-using-mouse-keyboard-ocr.md).
+To automate webpages on virtual desktops, you can [handle them as desktop UI elements](desktop-automation.md), [use mouse, keyboard, and OCR actions](how-to/automate-using-mouse-keyboard-ocr.md), or [automate using images](images.md).

 To enable this functionality, install the **Power Automate agent for virtual desktops** on your virtual desktop.
 The agent communicates with the Power Automate for desktop application and facilitates the required interaction with it.
 The same agent can work with both Citric and RDP virtual desktops.

 Communication is performed through the same channel that the Citrix/RDP virtual desktop uses to connect to your machine.
 Therefore, a running agent is necessary for desktop flows to interact with a virtual desktop, and the agent should be up and running for both design and run time.

 The agent starts running every time the user logs in to the virtual desktop, as the launching of the agent is set as a scheduled task.
 If the agent isn't running on your virtual desktop, the connection with Power Automate for desktop can't be established.
-In this case, relaunch the agent.
+In this case, relaunch the agent manually.

 ## Prerequisites

 * Windows 10 Pro, Windows 10 Enterprise, Windows 11 Pro, Windows 11 Enterprise, Windows Server 2016, Windows Server 2019 or Windows Server 2022

-*	Power Automate for desktop should be installed on the user’s physical machine.
+*	Power Automate for desktop should be installed on the user’s host machine.
 Users must download the installer from the Power Automate portal and install it manually.
-This feature isn't available in Power Automate for desktop installed through the Microsoft Store.

 *	Power Automate agent for virtual desktops should be installed on the Citrix/RDP virtual desktop.
 The agent installation requires admin rights.